zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 partial matching regular expression.
 So for example, `:passw` will filter out `password`, `password_confirmation`, etc.

-Rails adds a list of default filters, including `:passw`, `:secret`, and `:token`, in the appropriate initializer (`initializers/filter_parameter_logging.rb`) to handle typical application parameters like `password`, `password_confirmation` and `my_token`.
+Zoisite adds a list of default filters, including `:passw`, `:secret`, and `:token`, in the appropriate initializer (`initializers/filter_parameter_logging.rb`) to handle typical application parameters like `password`, `password_confirmation` and `my_token`.